achenPDFTron/diff-nudge-tool-sample/README.md

 Notes:
 - Please have a look at the Angular.json script and asset section.

+- Code in app.component.html was copied from index.html of the diff sample

 - I copied and pasted the HTML code for the nudge tool.
 Ensure that the element ID matches what is specified in the nudge-tool.js.

 - I did not bother with using "setUpNudgeToolAndAppendToIFrame()" as that will put the nudge tool in the iFrame.
 By doing this, this allows more customization on the developer's end.